 Eight major domestic and two international passenger carriers served ONT as of June 30, 2019.
 American Airlines and Southwest Airlines have dominated in both passenger activity and landed weight.
-These two carriers accounted for 69.6% of passenger traffic in FY 2019 and 73.3% in FY 2018.
+These two carriers accounted for of passenger traffic in FY 2019.